-As Founder and CEO, Renaud is responsible for overseeing the overall strategic direction and operation of Lending Club, which he grew from a disruptive idea in 2006 to an industry leader that has facilitated over $6 billion in loans in 2014.
+As Founder and CEO, Renaud is responsible for overseeing the overall strategic direction and operation of Lending Club, which he grew from a disruptive idea in 2006 to the world’s largest online credit marketplace today.
 He also serves as Chairman of Lending Club’s Board of Directors.

 Before founding Lending Club, Renaud was the Founder & CEO of TripleHop Technologies, an enterprise software company acquired by Oracle Corporation in June 2005.
 Prior to that, Renaud was a Senior Associate at New York law firm Cleary Gottlieb Steen & Hamilton.

 Renaud won the Economist Innovation Award in the consumer products category in 2014.
 Renaud was also recently named the "best start-up CEO to work for" by Business Insider.
 He was named a 2013 Ernst & Young Entrepreneur Of The Year® Award Winner for Northern California, 2012 Entrepreneur of the Year at the BFM Awards, and in 2002 was honored with the HEC Entrepreneur of the Year award.
-He has also won the French sailing championship twice, in 1988 and 1990.
+Renaud holds two world speed sailing records.

 Renaud has an MBA from HEC and London Business School and a JD from Montpellier University.
 He is a frequent guest lecturer at Columbia Business School and a member of the Young Presidents’ Organization.

 Renaud has appeared in many leading publications including The Wall Street Journal, The New York Times, The Washington Post, USA Today, BusinessWeek and Barron’s and has been featured on CNBC, Bloomberg, ABC News, CBS News, and Fox Business News.

 The math pitch involves the increased efficiency of cutting out the banks, allowing relatively lower rates for borrowers and good returns for lenders.